 Remember that some trains reach speeds of 300 km/h and can often go through tunnels and hilly areas, so Wi-Fi on board represents a real technological achievement.

-To date, the main rail companies offering Wi-Fi are:
+To date, the main train types with Wi-Fi are:

 - NS (the Netherlands): free Wi-Fi (in 1st class and 2nd class) on InterCity trains featuring the Wi-Fi logo on the outside.

-At several stations served by Thalys (or in the immediate proximity), Lounge&More spaces offer passengers pleasant comfortable relaxation and work spaces.
-They offer Wi-Fi connection, a meeting space, a self-service bar and a selection of international newspapers and magazines.
+The Eurostar Lounges offer pleasant comfortable relaxation and work spaces to passengers, with Wi-Fi, a meeting space, a self-service bar and a selection of international newspapers and magazines.

-- passengers holding a Thalys Premium class ticket for the same day
+- passengers with a Eurostar Premium class ticket for the same day

 - Bruxelles-Midi: rue de l'Instruction 158-160 (corner of rue de l’Instruction and Place Horta, 5 min. from Thalys platforms)